groonga/gcs.groonga.org/docs/tutorial/index.md

     $ gcs-describe-domain --base-host=192.168.0.123:7575

 If you omit the option, gcs-commands will work for localhost:7575.

-And, if you want to configure Groonca CloudSearch on a remote server, Preliminarily, you have to start the service on the server with `--privilege` option to allow acesses from other computers, like:
+And, if you want to configure a Groonca CloudSearch service on a remote server, preliminarily you have to start the service on the server with `--privilege` option to allow acesses from other computers, like:

     $ gcs --privilege "127.0.0.1/8,192.168.0.1/24"

-By default it is "127.0.0.0/8", so you can configure the service only from the computer itself.

-If the server is running as a service, currently you cannot change the IP range and it is fixed to the default one.
-(It will be configurable in the future.)
+If the server is running as a service, you have to configure the IP range via an environment variable `GCS_PRIVILEGED_RANGES` and restart the service, like:

-to start the service on the server with `--privilege` option to accept accesses from other computers, like:
+    $ export GCS_PRIVILEGED_RANGES=127.0.0.1/8,192.168.0.1/24

-    $ gcs --privilege "127.0.0.1/8,192.168.0.1/24"
+    $ sudo service gcs restart

-By default it is "127.0.0.0/8", so you can configure the service only from the computer.
+By default the privileged IP range is "127.0.0.0/8", so you can configure the service only from the computer itself.

 By the way, the `gcs-import-example` command is written as a shell script with these gcs-commands.